Human Resources Modernization

 Flexible Spending Accounts

-A flexible spending account (FSA) allows you to set aside money pre-tax to use for qualified medical expenses, childcare, or elder care.
+A flexible spending account (FSA) allows you to set aside money pre-tax to use for qualified medical expenses, childcare, or adult and older adult care.

 How FSAs Work